Beef Pad Thai Recipe

 Storing and reheating leftovers

-One of the best ways to save time when making beef pad Thai is having the sauce ready.
-The homemade pad Thai sauce can be stored in your refrigerator for up to a week, and you can even freeze it for up to a month.
+- Sauce storage: The homemade sauce can be stored in your refrigerator for up to a week, and you can even freeze it for up to a month.
 Just thaw it in the fridge overnight when you’re ready.

 Authentic Thai noodle recipes